celestiaorg/celestia-app/docs/architecture/adr-007-universal-share-prefix.md

 ## Terminology

 - **compact share**: a type of share that can accommodate multiple units.
-Currently, compact shares are used for transactions, and evidence to efficiently pack this information into as few shares as possible.
+Currently, compact shares are used for transactions, and evidence is to efficiently pack this information into as few shares as possible.
 - **sparse share**: a type of share that can accommodate zero or one unit.
 Currently, sparse shares are used for messages.
 - **share sequence**: an ordered list of shares